 Don't try to bread the nuggets as you fry them - it will be a disaster!
 Save yourself the headache and bread the chicken before you start frying.

 If you’re egg-free, add the chicken to a large plastic baggie or container.
-Add some 1 cup of non-dairy milk and 1 tsp. apple cider vinegar.
+Add some 1 cup of non-dairy milk and 1 teaspoon apple cider vinegar.
 Seal the baggie and allow to rest in the fridge for 1 to 3 hours before breading.
 The egg-free version isn’t quite as crispy but still very good!

 Serve with cauliflower rice and garnish with green onions.
 For the cauliflower rice, I like to add some coconut aminos (or gluten-free soy sauce), sauteed onion and garlic, and 2 scrambled eggs to make cauliflower fried rice.